Ishwar-Raskar-2006/class/README.md

 # title
-This is a sample
+This is a sample.

 # About me
-Recently completed a full stack web development.
+Recently I have completed a full stack web development.